1.3 Billion People Are in One Man's Grip

 Why Xi Jinping will dominate this week's 19th Party Congress and what it means for China's future.

 At the outbreak of the Cultural Revolution in 1966, Mao Zedong informed his colleagues, “Someone once said: Only an emperor would believe there were no parties outside the Party, and it would be exceedingly strange for there to be no factions inside the Party.
 Thus it is for our Communist Party.”
-Fifty years later, Xi Jinping, the current general secretary of the Communist Party of China (CCP) and president of China, is doing his best to prove Mao wrong.
+Fifty years later, Xi Jinping, the current general secretary of the Communist Party of China (CCP) and president of China, is trying to prove Mao wrong.

 Since assuming leadership of the party in 2012, Xi has used his first five-year term to prosecute a multi-pronged attack on rival party and government officials, patronage networks, and institutions within the party-state — all with the goal of eliminating competing centers of power and the much-maligned “vested interests.”
 New data show that this has, for Xi, been a massive success.
+And this week’s 19th National Party Congress will further Xi’s cause.
 But in the long term, the dominance of a single leader instead of the consensus rule of the past three decades may end up sabotaging China’s own grand ambitions.

 Xi’s goal is not to eliminate all competing individuals and ideas within the party — that would be impossible in an organization of 89 million members.
 Rather, the clear objective is to eradicate the organizational means to establish and sustain patronage networks that are not controlled by Xi or his clear close allies.
 The recent disassembling of the Communist Youth League, the strengthening of party committees within state-owned enterprises, and the “four consciousnesses campaign” of loyalty to the party and Xi are just some examples of Xi’s demand for all entities within China to be unified under his command.